9 Steps to Set Up a Meal Prep Station in Your Kitchen

 9. Clean as You Go

-Maintain cleanliness in your meal prep station by cleaning as you go.
+The easiest way to keep a meal prep station clean is by cleaning as you go.
 Wash dishes, wipe countertops, and put away ingredients or tools once you’re done using them.
 This prevents clutter and makes the cooking process smoother.

 Filed in: